dining

 AVON

-The First Company Governor’s Horse Guards operates from a 139-acre facility off Route 176.
-Troop drills every Thursday night are open to the public.
-The group appears at parades and events and is a prominent part of the inaugural ceremonies every four years.
-Founded in 1788 by Hartford veterans of the Revolutionary War, it’s been called into national service during wars and conflicts over the years.
-More than 60 men and women are Horse Guards members.
+The First Company Governor’s Horse Guard operates from a 139-acre facility off Route 167, and their troop drills, held every Thursday night, are open to the public.
+The group appears at a wide variety of parades and events and is a prominent part of the State’s inaugural ceremonies every four years.
+The Horse Guard was founded in 1788 by Hartford veterans of the Revolutionary War and has been called into national service during various wars and conflicts over the years.
+Today, more than 60 men and women are members of the Horse Guard.

 top